Teatime to Tailgates

 To celebrate K-State's sesquicentennial, the College of Human Ecology has published Teatime to Tailgates: 150 Years at the K-State Table, a book about the university's rich food heritage featuring stories and recipes from 1863 to 2013.

 "The most important part will be the people – faculty, staff and students who have collected food memories and built our food legacy," said Jane P. Marshall, who researched and wrote the book.
-Marshall, a food journalist and culinary historian, teaches food writing in the Department of Hospitality Management and Dietetics and is communications coordinator for the College of Human Ecology.
+Marshall, a food journalist and culinary historian, taught food writing in the Department of Hospitality Management and was communications coordinator for the College of Human Ecology.

 Some of the first students 150 years ago learned the science of agriculture and of cookery.
 They learned, in other words, to grow better wheat and bake better bread as they strengthened their families and their communities.